aitzkora/nahasketa/README.md

 Nahasketa
 ==========
-- small programs
+- sandbox to do tests

 cpp
 ---
 small tests in c++

 python
 ------
-quelques scripts de TP pour du python scientifique
+some hands-on scripts for scientific python

 tmux
 ----